 Therefore, to apply the comeback subfield approved by the 11bf TG motion to the Sensing Polling Trigger frame, we can consider the follows.

 The Comeback subfield is defined in the User Info field of the sensing Polling Trigger frame.

-The User info field in the Sensing Polling Trigger frame has one reserved bit (ie, B39).
-So, we can define the Comeback subfield by using this bit.
-Since it just uses one reserved bit, we don’t need to add the additional subfield such as the Trigger Dependent User Info subfield in the Sensing Polling Trigger frame format.
+Since the Sensing Polling Trigger frame is used to solicit the CTS frame from the sensing responder(s), the UL DCM subfield which is defined in the basic trigger frame is not used.
+So, we can reuse this bit to define the Comeback subfield and had a consensus for that in the previous meeting.
+Thus, we can define the Comeback subfield by using this bit.
+Since it just uses one bit in the User Info field, we don’t need to add an additional subfield such as the Trigger Dependent User Info subfield in the Sensing Polling Trigger frame format.